futureflsl/sample-facedetection/README.md

     The face detection application is running continually after being executed.
 To stop it, perform the following operation:

-    Run the following command in the  _**/home/ascend/sample-facedetection**_  directory as the Mind Studio installation user:
+    Run the following command in the  _**/home/ascend/sample-facedetection**_  directory as the MindSpore Studio installation user:

     **bash stop\_facedetectionapp.sh** _host\_ip_